 - search information on web-environment in order to help colleagues in their cases

-According to the Estonian Police and Border Guard Board there are approx. over 5500 notifications or letters yearly submitted to the web-constables (data on years 2012-2013).
+According to the Estonian Police and Border Guard Board there are about 6000 notifications or letters yearly submitted to the web-constables (data of year 2019).

 The project started in 2011 and is still running.